Charu-coder06/Charu-coder06/README.md

 I'm a **Senior BI Developer** with **4+ years of experience** in Data Analytics and Engineering.
 I specialize in building robust data pipelines, designing interactive Power BI dashboards, and integrating cloud-based solutions using **Azure** and **SQL**.

-With a strong foundation in **Python, Power BI, and Azure Databricks**, I deliver data-driven solutions that transform business needs into tangible outcomes.
+With a strong foundation in **Python, SQL, Power BI, and Azure Databricks**, I deliver data-driven solutions that transform business needs into tangible outcomes.
 I'm also passionate about automating workflows using **Power Automate** and building low-code apps with **Power Apps**.

 ---